wyliodrinstudio/WyliodrinSTUDIO/docs/source/docker/docker.rst

 Deploy Application
 ======================

-Having in mind the diversity of languages, frameworks, architectures, and interfaces, **deploying an application** allows users to easily develop and run their programs and projects. **Deploying** basically means to put an application into production, after its prototype is finished and tested.
+Broadly speaking, software deployment consists of all the porcesses required for preparing the a software application to run and operate in a specific environment.
-The application then will be able to start automatically and run in the background.
+It involves installation, configuration, testing and making changes to optimize the performance of the software.
+In Wyliodrin Studio, **deploying an application ** basically means to put it into production, after its prototype is finished and tested.

 For the moment Wyliodrin Studio provides support just for **Docker**.
+The application will be deployed in a container, which is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably.
+In this way the app will be able to start automatically and run in the background.

 Steps to use Docker in Wyliodrin Studio